-My primary research goals are focused on design methodologies and development of advanced embedded and computing systems employing emerging technologies while emphasizing on energy-efficiency and robustness for emerging applications.
+My primary research goals are focused on the development of high-performance computing systems and interconnection networks employing emerging technologies while emphasizing on energy-efficiency and robustness.
 Some topics of interest are:

 - Multiprocessor Systems-on-Chip (MPSoCs)

 - System Modeling and Simulation

 - Applications of Machine Learning

 This page reviews some of my research activities.
 Relevant journal and conference publications can be found here.

 Enhancing Performance and Reliability in Silicon Photonics Integrated Circuits